Nonequilibrium dual-boson approach: Introduction

 One of such perspective universal impurity solvers is the nonequilibrium dual fermion (DF) approach originally introduced in Ref.~\onlinecite{jung_dual-fermion_2012}.
 Recently, the approach was modified~\cite{chen_auxiliary_2019} to reduce computational cost and improve ability to simulate steady-states of correlated impurity models.
 Note that focus of the dual fermion approach is electron transport.
 At the same time, simulations of optoelectronic devices require accounting also for energy transfer.

 Here, we introduce {\em auxiliary quantum master equation (QME) - nonequilibrium dual boson (aux-DB) method} - a universal nonequilibrium impurity solver which accounts for both charge and energy transport in strongly correlated open systems.
 Similar to DF of Ref.~\onlinecite{jung_dual-fermion_2012} being nonequilibrium version of the equilibrium DF method~\cite{rubtsov_dual_2008,hafermann_superperturbation_2009,antipov_opendf_2015,rohringer_diagrammatic_2018} (DF inspired superperturbation theory), aux-DB has its origin in equilibrium DB approach~\cite{rubtsov_dual_2012,van_loon_beyond_2014,van_loon_plasmons_2014,van_loon_ultralong-range_2015,stepanov_self-consistent_2016,van_loon_double_2016,stepanov_local_2016,stepanov_effective_2018}.
-Below, after introducing nonequilibrium DB we present auxiliary quantum master equation (QME) treatment within the method.
-Theoretical considerations are followed by illustrative numerical simulations within generic two-level model of a junction.
+Below, after introducing nonequilibrium DB in Section~\ref{db}, in Section~\ref{aux} we present auxiliary quantum master equation (QME) treatment within the method.
+Theoretical considerations are followed by illustrative numerical simulations within generic junction models in Section~\ref{numres}.
+Section~\ref{conclude} concludes.